 B.A., Los Andes University; LL.M., Georgetown; S.J.D., Georgetown

-He is a former managing director of Vannin Capital, where he advised clients on customized options to fund their international arbitration cases; and a former senior associate of Arnold & Porter where he represented sovereign States and private parties before the International Centre for Settlement of Investment Disputes (ICSID) and the International Chamber of Commerce.
-He provided counsel in investment and commercial arbitrations involving the energy sector, hydrocarbons, real estate ventures, environmentally sensitive projects, and infrastructure and highway concessions; and in matters involving the United Nations Convention on the Law of the Sea, the protection of underwater cultural heritage, and territorial and maritime disputes.
+He has 20 years of experience in international investment arbitration and public international law.
+He has represented sovereign States and private parties before the International Centre for Settlement of Investment Disputes (ICSID) and the International Chamber of Commerce.
+He has provided counsel in investment treaty arbitration cases for sovereign clients, and in international commercial arbitration for corporate clients including before the Japan Commercial Arbitration Association (JCAA), and in matters involving the United Nations Convention on the Law of the Sea, the protection of underwater cultural heritage, and territorial and maritime disputes.
 He is former Foreign Investment Director of the Ministry of Trade of Colombia where he conducted a program to strengthen the State’s readiness in case of investor-State arbitration and headed the drafting and updating of the Colombian International Investment Agreement (IIA) Model.
-Based on this Model, he successfully concluded fifteen IIA negotiations with States from Latin America, North America, Europe and Asia which included bilateral investment treaties and investment chapters of free trade agreements (FTAs).
-Professor Rivas is also former Counsel of ICSID.
+Based on this Model, he successfully concluded fifteen IIA negotiations with States from Latin America, North America, Europe and Asia, which included bilateral investment treaties and investment chapters of free trade agreements (FTAs).
+In his former capacity, he also led negotiations for Colombia of cross border trade in services and telecommunications chapters of several FTAs.
+Professor Rivas is former Counsel of ICSID and has substantial experience on ICSID and UNCITRAL rules of arbitration.
 He received his Doctorate in Law in Juridical Science –SJD– with Distinction after writing on rules of interpretation in public international law and international trade law, GATT XXIV, and rules of origin of regional trade agreements.

 International Treaties and Investment Arbitration: Experiences of Colombia and Comparative Law (Co-editor and co-author) (Ibañez, 2019)